jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Warmth returns.

 Brood hatches.
 Larvae eat.
-Larvae grow.
+Energy consumed.
+Larvae become insects.
+A few have red-eyes.

+Flowers emit scent.

 Some insects fly toward light.
+No flowers.
+No energy.

 Some turn toward scent.
-Some have red-eyes.
-Red-eye all find flowers.
-Insects mate.
+All red-eye insects smell flowers.

 More broods.
 More generations.
 We find flowers.
 Nectar is abundant.
 Energy high.
 We survive.